tnbouma/InformaticaF1DB/README.txt

 ----- CROSS PLATFORM ------

 Available on:
-- Windows (Developed and Tested on Windows 11)
+- Windows (Developed and Tested on Windows 11) -->	All Features
+- MacOS (Tested on MacOS Monterey v12.5) -->		Basic Features

 -------- ERRORS -----------

 if you get the error "Couldn't open database", it should be easily fixable by running "main.py" in the terminal.
-If the problem persists try running as an admin.
+If the problem persists try running main.py as an admin.

 if you get the error "cannot find f1db.db in tnbouma_db", make sure f1db.db is inside the same folder as "main.py".
-You could also rebuild the f1db.db by opening the database in DB BROWSER (SQLite) and click on "File -> Export -> Database to SQL File -> Select All -> Save" And make sure you save the file in the tnbouma_db folder.
+You could also rebuild the f1db.db by making a new file in DB Browser (SQLite) and choose File -> Import -> database from SQL file, you can use the f1db.sql in the tnbouma_db folder.
+Make sure you save the file as "f1db.db" in the tnbouma_db folder.

-IF DATA DOESN'T PRINT IT IS MOST LIKELY BECAUSE YOUR TERMINAL IS TOO SMALL!, THIS IS ESPECIALLY LIKELY TO HAPPEN IN MENU 4.2
+You could run into a menu not printing.
+This a problem that occurs when you don't have enough space in your terminal.
+You can fix this by either:
+- Making your terminal bigger (especially width)
+OR
+- Enabling ForcePrint (More information under the tab settings)

 ------- CODE LAYOUT -------

 - Import modules (OS specific)
 - Define color-codes
+- Define settings
 - Define basic functions (like errors, warnings, clearterminal, closeprogram, etc.)
 - Define terminal size related functions
 - Define StartUp functions (Check if database is in directory, Open database, Check terminal size, Check OS, etc.)